 Retail Card is a leading provider of private label credit cards, and also provides Dual Cards and small and medium-sized business credit products.
 Our patented Dual Cards are credit cards that function as private label credit cards when used to purchase goods and services from our partners and as general purpose credit cards when used elsewhere.
-We offer one or more of these products primarily through 23 national and regional retailers with which we have ongoing program agreements.
-The average length of our relationship with these Retail Card partners is 17 years.
-Retail Card's platform revenue consists of interest and fees on our loan receivables, plus other income, less retailer share arrangements.
-Other income primarily consists of interchange fees earned on Dual Card transactions (when the card is used outside of our partners' sales channels) and fees paid to us by customers who purchase our debt cancellation products, less loyalty program payments.
+We offer one or more of these products primarily through 24 national and regional retailers with which we have ongoing program agreements.
+The average length of our relationships with these Retail Card partners is 19 years.
+Retail Card's revenue primarily consists of interest and fees on our loan receivables.
+Other income earned by the Retail Card sales platform primarily consists of interchange fees earned on Dual Card transactions (when the card is used outside of our partners' sales channels) and fees paid to us by customers who purchase our debt cancellation products, less loyalty program payments.
+In addition, the Retail Card sales platform includes the majority of our retailer share arrangements, which generally provide for payment to our partner if the economic performance of the program exceeds a contractually-defined threshold.
 Substantially all of the credit extended in this platform is on standard terms.